title33/Blade-Bell-op/README.md

     print("Ball Spawned: " ..
 Ball.Name)

+    local BallPart = Instance.new("Part")
+    BallPart.Size = Vector3.new(20, 20, 20)
+    BallPart.Shape = Enum.PartType.Ball
+    BallPart.Material = Enum.Material.ForceField
+    BallPart.CanQuery = false
+    BallPart.CanTouch = false
+    BallPart.CanCollide = false
+    BallPart.CastShadow = false
+    BallPart.Color = Color3.fromRGB(255, 255, 255)
+    BallPart.Parent = workspace

     local OldPosition = Ball.Position
     local OldTick = tick()

     Ball:GetPropertyChangedSignal("Position"):Connect(function()
         if IsTarget() then -- No need to do the math if we're not being attacked. local Distance = (Ball.Position - workspace.CurrentCamera.Focus.Position).Magnitude
             local Velocity = (OldPosition - Ball.Position).Magnitude -- Fix for .Velocity not working.
-Yes I got the lowest possible grade in accuplacer math.
+Yes, I got the lowest possible grade in accuplacer math.

             print("Distance: " ..
 Distance .. "\nVelocity: " ..
 Velocity .. "\nTime: " ..
 Distance / Velocity)

             if (Distance / Velocity) <= 10 then -- Sorry for the magic number.
 This just works.
-No, you don't get a slider for this because it's 2am.
+No, you don't get a slider for this because it's 2 am.
                 Parry()
             end

-            -- Adjust the size of the Part based on Ball velocity local newSize = Vector3.new(20, 20, 20) * Velocity
+            -- Adjust the size of the BallPart based on Velocity local newSize = Vector3.new(20, 20, 20) * Velocity
-            Ball.Size = newSize
+            BallPart.Size = newSize
         end

         if (tick() - OldTick >= 1/60) then -- Don't want it to update too quickly because my velocity implementation is aids.
 Yes, I tried Ball.Velocity.
 No, it didn't work.